gvwilson/sensibleadventures/madica/madica.md

 "All right," she said, opening her eyes.
 "Let's go be pirates."

-## Chapter 24: "This Is My Saucer Now!"
+## Episode 24: "This Is My Saucer Now!"

 The raptor turned out to be very good at picking locks.
 "It'sss all in the clawsss," it said proudly as the panel that Mr. Poudell had